 Academic Services.
 Academic services, as defined by district policy, provided to students while they are excluded from school due to suspension or expulsion.
 Academic services provided should enable the student to avoid the loss of academic credit when possible.
+RCW 28A.600.015(8) states: "School districts may not suspend the provision of educational services to a student as a disciplinary action.
+A student may be excluded from a particular classroom or instructional or activity area for the period of suspension or expulsion, but the school district must provide an opportunity for a student to receive educational services during a period of suspension or expulsion."

 Behavior Services.
 Behavior services, as defined by district policy, provided to students while they are excluded from school due to suspension or expulsion.
 Behavior services provided while a student is excluded should be reasonable and related directly to the disciplinary infraction.
+Behavior services may involve the use of best practices and strategies included in the Behavior Menu of Best Practices and Strategies, the state menu developed under RCW 28A.165.035